 In 2015, before crazy crop production season, we converted the interior of our main barn into a produce washing station which meets restaurant standards of cleanliness and we built a walk in cooler which brings cold-loving veggies down to temp rapidly.
 Since then we've improved our washing and packing by adding a larger cool room with a cool bot , a handy little device that makes an air conditioner capable of cooling almost as well as a refrigerator compressor!
 Soon we'll expand the space more to increase capacity as our business is growing!

-In the winters we rent fridge space from our neighbors at High Grove Farm and store our winter veggies in their giant apple walk in during their off season.
+In the winters we rent fridge space from our neighbors at High Grove Farm, or with the Ecotrust’s Redd facility in Portland to store our winter veggies in cold spaces.

 We raise several breeds of heritage turkey as well as broad breasted bronze and whites.
 We do all the processing here on the farm with our own plucker and scalder.
 It's a lot of work, but we enjoy knowing exactly what our turkey's lives involved so we can guarantee their quality and that they lived the best life a turkey can.
 They eat lots of pasture and bugs and healthy, local non GMO turkey feed from Buxton Feed.
 This year we may experiment with supplementing a bit of their feed with spent grain from a local brewery.